Stages#

 Adding a Stage to a Flow#

-In the SDK, you can use the BatchFlow.add_stage() method.
-This method takes in the stage’s official type and the label for that stage.
-The type is the unique identifier for that stage and the label is the name you wish to give it.
+This method takes the stage’s official type and its label.
+The type is the unique identifier for that stage, and the label is the name you want to give it.

 This method returns the newly created stage.

->>> amazon_rds = batch_flow.add_stage(type = 'Amazon RDS for PostgreSQL', label = 'Amazon RDS')
+>>> amazon_rds = batch_flow.add_stage(type='Amazon RDS for PostgreSQL', label='Amazon RDS')

 >>> project.update_flow(batch_flow)